Sentaroh/SMBSync3/app/src/main/assets/SMBSync3_about_EN_Privacy.md

 - Press "Share button" from History tab.
 - Click "Send to Developer" button from System Information.
+- Click the "Share" button from the log management.
 - Click the "Send to Developer" button from the log management.
 - Export to external storage by clicking "Export log file" button from Log Management.
 - By executing "Export settings" from the menu, "1.1.
 Data provided to SMBSync3 from users" will be exported.